sqgff/sqgff.github.io/README.md

 # sqgff.github.io
-This is resposity for my personal website.
+This is respository for my personal website.